jasonmdahlstrom/KUA_STEM_Scholars/4_Lets_Build_It/README.md

 # Build the LED Circuit

-In this experiment you will build the circuit with your computed resistor value and, if your design is correct, your LED will thank you for not burning it out with too much current!
+In this experiment you will build the LED circuit and, if your design is correct, your LED will thank you for not burning it out with too much current!

 We will use the Arduino Nano as our power supply.
 The Arduino Nano has 30 external pins, many of which have multiple functions (depending on how you program it).
-A couple of these pins are dedicated power supply pins for use with external circuit:
+A couple of these pins are dedicated power supply pins for use with external circuits:

 ![Nano Pinout](images/Arduino_Nano_Pinout.jpg)

-You can connect circuit elements together on your breadboard by inserting wires or element (LED, resistor) leads into holes in the breadboard.
+You can connect circuit elements together on your breadboard by inserting wires or circuit elements (LEDs, resistors) into holes in the breadboard.
 The holes in your breadboard are electrically connected as shown in the image below.
 Specifically:
 * The vertical columns of 5 holes on the top half are connected together
 * The vertical columns of 5 holes on the bottom half are connected together (but they are not connected to the top half!)
 * The horizontal rows are connected together.